tagion/tagion/README.md

 # Tagion

 > 🚧 This document is still in development.
-Some thinks may be out of date or incomplete
+Some things may be out of date or incomplete

 👋 Welcome to the Tagion project!